NebulaServices/Nebula/README.md

 >   }
 >  ```
 >
-> A good example of using a custom font is the built in `retro` theme [here](./database_assets/com.nebula.retro)
+> A good example of using a custom font is the built-in `retro` theme [here](./database_assets/com.nebula.retro)

 2. Add your colors and test!
-(Either with a self hosted version of Nebula OR via a live preview (no clue when this will happen)
+(Either with a self-hosted version of Nebula OR via a live preview (no clue when this will happen)

-3. Once your satisfied with said colors, submit your theme in the [Discord Server](https://discord.gg/unblocker)!
+3. Once you're satisfied with the colors, submit your theme to the [Discord Server](https://discord.gg/unblocker)!

 ---
 ### How to make a plugin